misterFlow/my_vaults/programming/42/Minitalk/Generalities.md

        The signals SIGKILL and SIGSTOP cannot be caught or ignored.

     RETURN VALUE
-        signal() returns the previous value of the signal handler On failure, it returns SIG_ERR, and errno is set to indicate the error.
+        signal() returns the previous value of the signal handler.
+        On failure, it returns SIG_ERR, and errno is set to indicate the error.

 ## - sigemptyset